Sky Sports: American football

 Sky Sports has covered the NFL since 1995 and following a deal in August 2020 in which Sky and the NFL has agreed a new five-year partnership which sees Sky continue to broadcast games until the end of the 2024 season, now extended until the 2027/28 season.
-Sky Sports broadcasts every Thursday night, Sunday night and Monday night game live, alongside two Sunday evening games. and this will be increased further under Sky's latest deal which will Sky covering five more Sunday night games - two more 6pm matches and thee more 9pm games.
+Sky Sports broadcasts every Thursday night, Sunday night and Monday night game live, alongside two Sunday evening games. and this will be increased further under Sky's latest deal which will Sky covering five more Sunday night games – two more 6pm matches and three more 9pm games.
 Altogether, Sky will now be showing more than half of all NFL matches.

 It was also confirmed that Sky Sports NFL, an in-season rebrand of Sky Sports Action would launch on 3 September 2020 and run for the entire duration of the season.
 Sky Sports NFL has returned in subsequent seasons.